WFUT-DT: Channel 68 adds 67

 Long Island's only commercial TV station, WSNL-TV (channel 67), returned to the air in December 1979 after a silence lasting more than four years.
 The station had been built in 1973 as a full-time commercial independent station for Long Island but was a financial failure.
 It returned to the air after CanWest Capital Group paid off all of its debts in exchange for the rights to broadcast STV programming from WSNL-TV.

 Concerned that a service reaching just Long Island might not be viable, CanWest approached Wometco.
 In January 1980, the two companies formed a joint venture to bring Wometco Home Theater to Long Island over channel 67.
 The station began airing Wometco Home Theater that June after returning to the air from a fire.

 The FCC approved of Wometco acquiring WSNL-TV in November 1980.
 Because channels 67 and 68 had overlapping signals, Wometco would operate WSNL-TV as a simulcast of WWHT with up to 4 1/2 hours a week of its own programming.
 Wometco closed on the purchase in January 1981, and in June, it bought out CanWest's interest in the joint venture and became the sole owner of WSNL while sharing ownership of WWHT with Blonder-Tongue.
 Earlier that year, the largest possible competitive threat to Wometco Home Theater, a proposed ON TV system on WNJU-TV (channel 47), dissipated when the owner, Chartwell Communications, opted against competing with WHT.

-On November 30, 1981, WWHT–WSNL began airing daytime programming from the new Financial News Network (FNN) between 10 a.m. and 5 pm.
+On November 30, 1981, WWHT–WSNL began airing daytime programming from the new Financial News Network (FNN) between 10 a.m. and 5 p.m.
 With the extended reach of WHT, the service boasted 111,200 subscribers in June 1982, making it the fourth-largest STV operation in the country behind the ON TV operations in Los Angeles and Chicago and the SelecTV operation in Los Angeles.
 This year was the peak for subscription operation as the early 1980s recession deepened and cable systems continued building out in areas served by STV.
 In addition, beginning in 1981, Wometco Home Theater was seen on WRBV-TV (channel 65) in southern New Jersey and the Philadelphia area, where at one point it claimed to have more than 20,000 subscribers before closing in November 1984.

 WWHT and WSNL began broadcasting WHT programming 20 hours a day on March 1, 1983, and discontinued all ad-supported telecasting, including FNN and Uncle Floyd.
 They were able to do so because the FCC had abolished the so-called "28-hour rule"—which required stations to provide a minimum of, on average, four hours a day of non-subscription programming—in June 1982.
 The Uncle Floyd Show returned to television on the New Jersey Network later in 1983.